Hugo-Persson/portfolio/src/content/blog/how-i-use-opentofu-in-homelab/post.md

 }
 ```

 This creates a group with the name `group_name` and assigns the users `user_name` and `user_name2` to it.
-The `authentik_policy_binding` resource is used to bind the group to the services you want them to have access to, replace `binding` with a descriptive name for your binding.
-Then I configure this binding to have access to `app1` and `app2`, see below for app configuration.
+The `authentik_policy_binding` resource is used to bind the group to the services you want them to have access to.
+Replace `binding` with a descriptive name for your binding.
+Then I configure this binding to have access to `app1` and `app2`.
+See below for app configuration.

 ### Create an application

 An application in Authentik is a service that users can access.
 You then configure each application with a provider to authenticate users.
-I use OIDC and Proxy authentication and will detail how these further in this post.
+I use OIDC and Proxy authentication and will detail how to configure these further in this post.

-To configure an application I have abstracted the process into a module that I can reuse for each application.
-I have two modules for this, one for OIDC and one for Proxy authentication.
-See respective sections below for details on how to create these modules and use them.
+To configure an application, I have abstracted the process into a module that I can reuse for each application.
+I have two modules for this: one for OIDC and one for Proxy authentication.
+See the respective sections below for details on how to create these modules and use them.

 ### Creating a module

 A module in OpenTofu is a reusable piece of code that can be used to create resources.
-I have created two modules, one for OIDC and one for Proxy authentication.
+I have created two modules: one for OIDC and one for Proxy authentication.
 To create a module, you need to create a folder with the name of the module and a file called `main.tf` inside it.
 I have the following structure for my modules:

 ```
 .